apertureSynthesis/jwstComet/README.txt

 This package provides utilities for analyzing comet IFU spectra acquired with the JWST.
+Its primary purpose is to serve as a utility tool for generating extracts with various viewing geometries from JWST IFU spectra using tools available in the astropy and photutils packages.
+Its secondary purpose is to automate communication with the NASA Planetary Spectrum Generator (PSG) API to facilitate performing retrievals or other analyses of the aforementioned JWST comet spectra.

 Extraction:
 -Beam: extracts a spectrum from an IFU cube at a specified position